-This Memorial Day weekend, the waters of Galveston turned surprisingly blue.
+The last time the waters of Galveston turned surprisingly blue was Memorial Day weekend.
 (Photo by City of Galveston.)

 Here's all the proof you need: Galveston waters are bluer than blue. --@BrandonFrancoHD